yuslove1/frontend-test/README.md

 ## Questions

-If you have any questions or need clarification, please reach out to [contact email](mailto:dev.ritease@gmail.com).
+If you have any questions or need clarification, please reach out to [dev.ritease@gmail.com](mailto:dev.ritease@gmail.com).

 Good luck!